Wario Land II

-Rather interestingly, Flagman D.D is actually taken from the obscure Game & Watch remake released only in Europe, cementing the confusing Game Boy Gallery series as the first real entry.
+Interestingly, Flagman D-D is actually taken from the obscure Game & Watch remake released only in Europe, cementing the confusing Game Boy Gallery series as the first real entry.
 Palette changes and graphic swaps were most of the alterations.
 Some code was changed and removed from the original.
 Nintendo decided to keep the original border as an added bonus.
-Flagman D.D removes Game A, and likely uses the Game B setting as seen by the pipes.
+Flagman D-D likely uses the Game B setting, as seen by the pipes.

 Connection with Game Boy Color Promotional Demo

 Fonts, music, and all sound effects from Wario Land II are present in the Game Boy Color Promotional Demo.
 Nintendo likely built the tech demo using Wario Land II, probably because they wanted to save some time and quickly borrow the graphics and sound effects necessary for recreating the cutscenes.